Sign-in to Account

 Understanding what causes ants to invade your home can save you a lot of frustration and help you target your prevention strategies more effectively.
 Often, simple factors like leftover food, pet food dishes, or even small spills can attract ants indoors.
 Additionally, environmental conditions such as heavy rains can drive ants to seek shelter and new nesting sites within your house.
 Addressing these attractants by maintaining cleanliness and promptly addressing moisture issues like leaks can significantly reduce the likelihood of an ant invasion.

-If the ants in your home are stubborn and refuse to leave after you’ve used store-bought pesticides and ant traps, you most likely require a professional to perform a full ant extermination, Overall, a professional like Aptive Environmental will be able to target the source of the problem and quickly eliminate it.
+If the ants in your home are stubborn and refuse to leave after you’ve used store-bought pesticides and ant traps, you most likely require a professional to perform a full ant extermination, Overall, a professional like Aptive Pest Control will be able to target the source of the problem and quickly eliminate it.
 We focus on eliminating the current infestation as well as future infestations.
 If the bugs come back, we will too (at no additional cost)!

 Curated articles for you, from our pest experts.